Notes on Gravitational Physics: Particle and photon orbits

 agreeing with the Newtonian kinetic energy/mass for small $v$.
 A particle moving in the effective potential $V_{\rm eff}$ is allowed to be in the region $e_N > V_{\rm eff}$, so three types of orbits are possible from the figure below.

 For $e_N < 0$, the orbits are bound -- the particle moves between an inner and outer radius.
-For $e_N \geq 0$ but $e_N < V_{\rm max}$, the particle is unbound and moves from $\infty $ to a minimum radius (B) and out again.
+For $e_N \geq 0$ but $e_N < V_{\rm max}$, the particle is unbound and moves from $\infty $ to a minimum radius and out again.
 These orbits are similar to the Newtonian hyperbolic orbits.
 But for $e_N > V_{\rm max}$, the particle never turns around, and we will see that it reaches $r = 2M$ {\em in finite proper time}.
-In the extended geometry, which will include regions I and II, the particle falls to $r = 0$, where it hits an infinite curvature singularity.
-By making $e_N $ larger for fixed $L $, you increase $\dot r$ and thus aim the particle more directly inward: You decrease the impact parameter.
+In an extended geometry that includes the black hole interior (see Sect.\ref{s:ef} below) , the particle falls to $r = 0$, where it hits an infinite curvature singularity.
+By making $e_N $ larger for fixed $L $, you increase $\dot r$ and thus aim the particle more directly inward: You decrease the impact parameter, which we now define.

+In flat space, for a particle moving in a central potential, the impact parameter $b$ is defined in terms of the straight line tangent to the particle's asymptotic trajectory.
+That is, $b$ is the minimum distance between that free-particle trajectory and the center of the potential.
+A particle with asymptotic momentum $p =m\gamma v$ has angular momentum $\texttt L = bp$ and energy $\texttt E=m\gamma$, so its impact parameter is $b=\texttt L/\texttt E=L/(Ev)$.
+Using \be b := \frac L {Ev_\infty} \ee as the definition of $b$ is appropriate because the spacetime is asymptotically flat, and $L$ and $E$ are the energy and angular momentum per unit mass measured by a stationary observer at infinity.

-Here's the effective potential for different values of $L/M$:
+Here's the effective potential for different values of $\frac LM$: